 Sam Bankman-Fried stole at least $10 billion, prosecutors say in fraud trial

-Sam Bankman-Fried on Wednesday faced jurors for the first time as opening arguments in his trial on federal fraud and money-laundering charges got underway in Manhattan.
+Jurors in Sam Bankman-Fried's trial on federal fraud and money-laundering charges will hear more Thursday from the FTX founder's former friend and roommate, Adam Yedidia, who is testifying for the prosecution as the case continues in Manhattan.

-Bankman-Fried committed "a massive fraud," swiping at least $10 billion from customers and investors to finance outside ventures such as political donations and purchases of luxury real estate, Assistant U.S. Attorney Nathan Rehn declared in his opening statement.
+Bankman-Fried committed "a massive fraud," swiping at least $10 billion from thousands of customers and investors to finance outside ventures such as political donations and purchases of luxury real estate, Assistant U.S. Attorney Nathan Rehn declared in his opening statement on Wednesday.

+When his businesses began faltering, Bankman-Fried backdated documents and attempted to hide his alleged crimes by deleting messages and instructing employees to automatically delete all messages on a monthly basis, Rehn said.

 Defense attorneys contend their client had nothing criminal in mind while building his crypto empire.
 Bankman-Fried has "a very different story" to relay than the one told by prosecutors, his attorney, Mark Cohen, said in his opening statement.